-“That blew up, I got around 300K views, tons of people asking where they can buy it”
+“That blew up, I got around 300K views, tons of people asking where they can buy my art”

 How did your illustration career start?